sjauijn/wonderful-bazzite/low iq stuff/Sunshine-Virtual-Display/Sunshine-Virtual-Display-Setup.md

 #### [[English]](https://github.com/sjauijn/wonderful-bazzite/blob/main/low%20iq%20stuff/Sunshine-Virtual-Display/Sunshine-Virtual-Display-Setup.md) [[Русский]](https://github.com/sjauijn/wonderful-bazzite/blob/main/low%20iq%20stuff/Sunshine-Virtual-Display/RU-Sunshine-Virtual-Display-Setup.md)

+## `‼️At the moment, the ability to set up a virtual display is only available in Bazzite KDE and Gamescope environments.`

 ### Step 1.
 Set the physical monitor as the primary output

 Set the physical monitor as the primary output for `Gamescope`, as described in the official `Bazzite` documentation.